Dadido3/D3money/README.md

 eur := money.Currencies.ByUniqueCode("ISO4217-EUR")
 ```

-Selecting a currency from a currency standard by its code or unique code.
+Selecting a currency from ISO 4217 by its code or unique code.

 ```go
 usd := money.ISO4217Currencies.ByCode("USD")